 For a detailed day to day idea of the experience I had with my dad, be sure to check out my Tiger Balm Tales – a narrative series about hiking the Annapurna Circuit with my dad.

 What is the best time of year to hike the Annapurna Circuit?

 The best times for thru-hiking the Annapurna Circuit are October to early December and late February to April.
 These are the best times to be able to cross the high-altitude pass.
 It can be really dicey and often closed at other times.
 Also, if you go before October you run the risk of monsoon season and muddier trails with mudslides.

 We hiked it in October and loved experiencing the fall colors at lower altitudes.
 We had very little rain during our hike and the weather on the Pass was good.
 The Thorung La Pass weather can obviously change daily – but it is less likely that a big storm will blow in during October

 Yes – luggage transfer is available in the form of a Nepalese porter.
 These men and women are experts at carrying your gear on the trail, it’s amazing to see them carry your bags strapped around their foreheads.
 I’m pretty sure they have the strongest necks on the planet!

 We hired a guide and a porter to go with us on our trek and it was a great way to do the trek sort of independently.
-Our porter carries our heavier gear and we just took our daypacks filled with water, raingear, snacks, and first aide.
+Our porter carried our heavier gear and we just took our daypacks filled with water, rain gear, snacks, and first aid.
 We were normally able to stop in a village for lunch.